Qv2ray/qv2ray.github.io/docs/README.md

 ## 🚀 Getting Started

-For most of the users, [Getting-Started](getting-started/README.md) will help them set up Qv2ray quickly.
+For most of our users, [Getting-Started](getting-started/README.md) will help them set up Qv2ray in short time.

 For detailed documentation of all functionalities, please view the [User Manual](manual.md).